-Income and expenditure account
+Income and Expenditure Account

-An income end expenditure account is merely another name for the expense and revenue summary of non-trading concern.
+An income end expenditure account is simply another name for the expense and revenue summary of a non-trading concern.
 This is prepared on the lines of expense and revenue summary.

-Features of income and expenditure account
+Features of Income and Expenditure Account

 - Expenses are entered on debit side and incomes on the credit side

-- Capital items are excluded.
+- Capital items are excluded

-Format/Specimen of income and expenditure account
+Format/Specimen of Income and Expenditure Account

-Preparation of income and expenditure account
+Preparation of Income and Expenditure Account

-- Account Form
+- Account form

-- Report Form
+- Report form

-All expenditure items appear on the debit side and income items on the credit side. if debit side (expenditure) exceeds the credit side (income) it is deficit balance and if the credit side exceeds the debit side it is a surplus balance.
+All expenditure items appear on the debit side and income items appear on the credit side.
+If the debit side (expenditure) exceeds the credit side (income), it is classed as deficit balance; if the credit side exceeds the debit side, it is a surplus balance.

-If it is prepared in report form, it is called income and expenditure summary statement.
+If the account is prepared in report form, it is called an income and expenditure summary statement.
 In this form, all incomes are recorded first and then all expenditures are recorded.

 The balance of income and expenditure account is transferred to the balance sheet.
-Surplus balance is added to the accumulated fund (Capital) and deficit balance is deducted from the accumulated fund.
+Surplus balance is added to the accumulated fund (capital) and deficit balance is deducted from the accumulated fund.
 Deficit balance can also be shown as an asset on the balance sheet.

 About the Author